Why (and How) to Deal With Difficult Employees

 What if none of that works?

-If you’ve repeatedly tried to provide feedback to your problem employee and it isn’t working, it’s time to consider other options.
+If you’ve repeatedly tried to provide feedback to your difficult employee and the difficult conversations still aren’t working, it’s time to consider other options.
 Sometimes you can help people the most by guiding them to pursue opportunities better suited to their capabilities, though it’s important to approach this with care.
 Seek involvement and counsel from a supervisor, the HR department, or legal counsel.

 Hopefully, it won’t rise to that level.
-But we understand that the daunting possibility is why some leaders choose to avoid potential conflict with a problem employee altogether.
-As noted, taking action is in the best interest of you, your team, and the employee in question.
+But we understand that the daunting possibility is why some leaders make the costly choice to avoid dealing with potential conflict with a difficult employee altogether.